Rajiv Gandhi Proudyogiki Vishwavidyalaya: Academics

 All course work and examinations for all majors and subjects are conducted with English language as the mode of instruction.
 Undergraduate courses are given in various fields like engineering, technology, pharmacy, management, architecture, design and applied sciences.
 Postgraduate courses include Master of Technology (M.Tech.), Master of Science (M.Sc.), Master of Design (M.Des), Master of Architecture (M.Arch), Master of Pharmacy (M.Pharm.), Master of Computer Applications (MCA) in relevant fields, as well as other master's degrees.
 Dual postgraduate courses with Management (B.E.+ MBA) or Technology (B.E. + M.Tech.).
 Master of Science (M.S.) degree in Cyber Law and Information Security is a collaborative programme, jointly offered by the National Law Institute University, Bhopal and RGPV.
 Integrated degree course Master of Applied Management (MAM).
 Doctor of Philosophy (PhD) is also offered in all the above departments.
 Degrees are conferred and meritorious students are awarded with gold medals presented by the Hon'ble President of India during annual convocation ceremony.

-Admissions

-RGPV offers three-year diploma programmes for 10th and 12th (High School & Higher Secondary School respectively) pass candidates, admission requires taking the state level pre-polytechnic test exam (MP PPT).
-Admission to the various four-year Bachelor of Engineering (B.E.) programmes and to Bachelor of Pharmacy (B.Pharm.) is through JEE Main and 12th standard marks merit.
-Admission to the 5-year dual degree programmes (which award B.E. with either M.Tech or MBA) is through JEE Main as well, but requires separate counseling.
-Admission to other M.Tech. degrees is through Graduate Aptitude Test in Engineering (GATE).
-Admission to M.Pharm is through Graduate Pharmacy Aptitude Test (GPAT).
-Common Entrance Examination for Design for M.Des and National Aptitude Test in Architecture (NATA) for architecture courses.
-MP Pre-Master of Computer Applications Test (MP Pre MCA) for MCA course.
-GATE / GPAT / NET, followed by interviews for PhD courses.

 Affiliated institutes

 Rajiv Gandhi Proudyogiki Vishwavidyalaya affiliated institutes include 5 teaching institutions, 200 engineering institutions, 98 pharmacy institutions, 95 MCA institutions, 4 architecture institutions and 85 diploma institutions.

-Colleges like Government Engineering College, Jabalpur are now autonomous and no longer affiliated to RGPV.
+RGPV has its own universitry teaching department known as UIT RGPV.